Media

 Any information or opinions posted by Commission employees on their personal social media accounts do not represent official correspondence or a position of the Commission, despite their professional affiliation.

+At our discretion, the Commission may reshare, highlight, or link to content from external agencies that relates to human rights in Alberta and may be relevant to our audiences.
 Reasonable efforts are made to ensure that shared third-party content is accurate; however, the Commission is not responsible for the information on these sites.
 Links and posts related to external agencies posted by the Commission are for information purposes only.
 Shares or reposts do not imply that the Commission endorses an agency or their information; they are simply a part of the conversational and interactive nature of social media platforms.

 During a general election or by-election, the Commission may only post content allowed under the Government of Alberta's Election Communication Policy.